kubevault/prometheus-exporter/docs/concepts/vault-server-crds/auth-methods/appbinding.md

 ### spec.parameters

 `spce.parameters` is an optional field that specifies the list of parameters to be used to connect to the app.
-The Parameters field is NOT secret or secured in any way and should NEVER be used to hold sensitive information.
+The Parameters field is *not* secret or secured in any way and should *never* be used to hold sensitive information.

 ```yaml
 spec: